AndySchroder/bitcoin-wallet-wiki/InAppPayments.md

-#summary How to integrate in-app payments in your Android app.
+## How to integrate in-app payments in your Android app.

+*This document describes API version 1.0.
+API version 2.0 has just been released into beta, which adds the ability to use BIP70 formatted payment requests and get a payment message as a result.
+I will extend this document shortly.*

 ### Introduction